 This course is part of the minor Intelligence Studies.
 This is the only course within the minor that is also open to students who do not follow the entire minor, for example Exchange Students and Study Abroad Students.
 Registration in Usis is mandatory.
 There are 250 places open for registration, on a first come first serve basis, where minor students are given priority.

-- The student is able to explain the different manners of organization of the services in different countries;
+- The student is able to explain the intelligence cycle

-- The student is able to describe the possible role and influence of intelligence in international politics and is able to illustrate how states can use intelligence as an instrument of power;
+- The student is able to describe the potential role and influence of intelligence in international politics and is able to explain how states can use intelligence

 Mode of instruction